nickspeal/nickspeal.github.io/DarkVision-portfolio.md

 #### Hands-On Experience

-Beyond Academics, I feel that I have learned at least as much through practical hands-on experience.
+Beyond academics, I feel that I have learned at least as much through practical hands-on experience.

 I have logged approximately 150 hours in the machine shop, primarily on the vertical mill and lathe.
 I have gotten quick at churning out simple parts, but our waterproof seals and bearing fits required extra care and patient metrology to achieve dimensions within .002”.